genehern/ip/docs/README.md

 Open a command terminal, cd into the folder you put the jar file in, and use the java -jar gene.jar command to run the application.

 A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.
-Ui

-Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
-Some example commands you can try:

-list : Lists all contacts.

-add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 : Adds a contact named John Doe to the
-Address Book.

-delete 3 : Deletes the 3rd contact shown in the current list.

-clear : Deletes all contacts.

-exit : Exits the app.

-Refer to the Features below for details of each command.

 ---